libero/article-store/README.md

 Running
 -------

-To build and run the app for production, execute:
+To build and run the app, execute:

 ```shell
 make prod